eamv-info-screen/eamv-info-screen/README.md

 School assignment for creating a ASP.NET Web Forms app.

-Together with my teammates [Juyoung](https://github.com/unicojoyhug), [Dennis](https://github.com/zeltres) and [Jonas](https://github.com/Shadowsilver64) , we developed this app in three one-week sprints using Scrum, XP and Kanban.
+We developed this app in three one-week sprints using Scrum, XP and Kanban.
 The functionality of the app is to provide school's administration a modern UI for basic management of academy's daily activities.
 Academy's head of administration chose our app among 2 others to deploy and replace the old activity management system.
 The following is a full list of the functionalities we implemented:

 **1. User management**
 - Create user